We commission and produce new plays, alongside the work of Shakespeare and his contemporaries.

 Photo: Writer Alice Birch with Literary Assistant Collette McCarthy at the Midsummer Mischief provocation day.

-Through the creative engine which is The Other Place, we give writers access to time and space to work on their script with actors, directors, composers and designers.
+At The Other Place, we give writers access to time and space to work on their script with actors, directors, composers and designers.
 It is a place to experiment and to develop new ideas.
-It will also be a festival theatre in which we can present adventurous small-scale performances of new work.
+It will also be a festival theatre, presenting adventurous small-scale performances of new work.

 Recent, current and future projects